Sparse Portfolio selection via Bayesian Multiple testing: Empirical Study

 Figure \ref{Fig_portfolio_Value}, shows the performance of four different strategies in out-sample.
 Here S\&P 500 index is being considered as benchmark portfolio, as many investors invest in S\&P500 index fund as passive investors.
-If we look at the table \ref{tbl_return_equal_wt}, except for two years (2008,2012) the `factor models with horseshoe' selection strategy outperforms the benchmark index in terms of annual return.
+If we look at the figure (\ref{Fig_portfolio_anualised_sum_equal_wt}:a), except for two years (2008,2012) the `factor models with horseshoe' selection strategy outperforms the benchmark index in terms of annual return.
 Out of 13 years, there are five years (2008, 2011, 2013, 2017, 2018) where Fan's LARS-LASSO selection process under-performs compared to benchmark in terms of annual return.
-Similarly, out of the same 13 years, there are six years (2006,2008,2010,2015,2017,2018) the CAPM selection process underperforms compared to benchmark in terms of annual return.
-Except for three years (2011, 2017, 2018), the factor models with Bayes Oracle strategy outperforms the benchmark index fund in terms of annual return.
-In terms of annual return all four portfolio selection process are outperforming the benchmark in all the thirteen years, but we cannot clearly say one strategy outperforms the other for all years.
+Similarly, out of the same 13 years, there are six years (2006, 2008, 2010, 2015, 2017, 2018) the CAPM selection process under performs compared to benchmark in terms of annual return.
+Except for three years (2011, 2017, 2018), the factor models with Bayes oracle strategy outperforms the benchmark index fund in terms of annual return.
+In terms of annual return all four portfolio selection processes outperform the benchmark in all the thirteen years, but we cannot clearly say one strategy outperforms the other for all years.

-In Table \ref{tbl_vol} we present the out-sample annualized volatility of all the selection strategies and in Figure \ref{Fig_portfolio_Value} presents the daily annualized volatility of all fours selection strategies in out-of-the sample return.
-The volatility estimated with the GARCH(1,1) model.
-The volatility risk for all four strategies though mimic the volatility risk of the benchmark S\&P 500 index and the volatility risk for all the four strategies is always in the neighborhood of the S\&P 500 index.
-However careful visual inspection indicates that all four strategies have systematically marginally higher volatility risk compare to the S\&P 500 index.
+In figure (\ref{Fig_portfolio_anualised_sum_equal_wt}:b) we present the out-sample annualized volatility of all the selection strategies and in figure \ref{Fig_portfolio_Value} we present the daily annualized volatility of all four selection strategies in out-of-the sample return.
+The volatility is estimated with the GARCH(1,1) model.
+The volatility risk for all four strategies mimic the volatility risk of the benchmark S\&P 500 index and the volatility risk for all the four strategies is always in the neighborhood of the S\&P 500 index.
+However careful visual inspection indicates that all four strategies have systematically marginally higher volatility risk compared to the S\&P 500 index.
 The volatility risk of the Bayes oracle strategy is always consistently lower among the four strategies.
-Table \ref{tbl_VaR} presents the `Value at Risk' (VaR) of different strategies in out-sample return.
+Figure (\ref{Fig_portfolio_anualised_sum_equal_wt}:c) presents the `Value at Risk' (VaR) of the different strategies in out-sample return.
 The VaR of the Bayes oracle strategy tends to be lower among the four strategies.